by Gary Hunter

 That young man was Marshal Carman.
 The 29-year-old was booked into the Marion County Jail in September 2014 after trying to steal a computer from Wal-Mart as a birthday present for his son.
 Carman died of a heart attack in his cell in the early morning.
 According to a lawsuit filed by Carman’s mother, he lay on the floor naked for hours without moving as uninterested guards repeatedly walked by.

-Jail employees finally found Carman’s comatose body, but instead of seeking medical care they merely picked him up and put ...
+Jail employees finally found Carman’s comatose body, but instead of seeking medical care they merely picked him up and put him ...

 Prisoners Damon Fitzgerald, 39, and Michael Galindo, 31, died in Nebraska’s second deadly prison riot in two years.
 Officials at the Tecumseh State Correctional Institution offered few details about the deaths, but said the March 2, 2017 disturbance involved about 40 prisoners in a 128-man unit.